 Jerusalem Everywhere

-The Church of the Holy Sepulcher in Jerusalem, one of the holiest places for Christianity in the world.
-Therefore, this is the church everbody is trying to emulate, in so many places around the world.
-This is the original, basic sanctuary.
-The church in the above photo is one example of such an emulation of the Jerusalem church: The Holy Sepulcher in...
-Bologna, Italy.
+The Church of the Holy Sepulcher in Jerusalem is one of the most sacred sites in Christianity worldwide.
+As a result, it serves as a model that many churches around the globe strive to replicate.
+It represents the original and foundational sanctuary.
+The church depicted in the above photo exemplifies such emulation of the Jerusalem church: the Holy Sepulcher in Bologna, Italy.

 St John the Divine, NYC, USA

-Our trip to New York, in 2017, was designed to take a break from the country, the hustle and bustle of work in tourism and whatever, to freshen up a bit on other things.
-However, I could not resist my drive to visit some churches.
-Out of sheer curiosity, I entered the cathedral of the Episcopal diocese of New York in Manhattan, St. John the Divine.
-An impressive neo-Gothic edifice (built mostly in the early 20th century and still unfinished) on Amsterdam Avenue, not far from Central Park.
+In 2017, our trip to New York was intended as a respite from the countryside and the demands of my role as a tour guide in the Holy Land, allowing me to rejuvenate and explore other interests.
+Nevertheless, my curiosity led me to visit some churches.
+Intrigued, I entered the Cathedral of the Episcopal Diocese of New York in Manhattan, St. John the Divine.
+This impressive neo-Gothic structure, primarily constructed in the early 20th century and still incomplete, is located on Amsterdam Avenue, not far from Central Park.

-As we entered the main aisle inside the church nave, I looked down to the floor and saw a series of medallions paved into it, with the inscriptions: Bethlehem, Nazareth, Cana, the Jordan, Capernaum, Samaria, Mount Tabor, Beth Saida and finally - Bethany.
-Bethany, the ancient Beit-Onia, the town on the eastern slopes of the Mount of Olives in Jerusalem, the place where Jesus arrived when he came to Jerusalem on Easter week, where he raised Lazarus from the dead, present day Elazariya, the Palestinian town named after him.
-Well, here I was - back home!
+As we advanced along the main aisle within the church nave, I looked down and noticed a series of medallions embedded in the floor, inscribed with the names: Bethlehem, Nazareth, Cana, the Jordan, Capernaum, Samaria, Mount Tabor, Bethsaida, and finally, Bethany.
+Bethany, historically referred to as Beit-Onia, is located on the eastern slopes of the Mount of Olives in Jerusalem.
+It is the site where Jesus arrived during Easter week and where he resurrected Lazarus, now known as Alazariya, a Palestinian town named in his honor.
+Here I was—back home!

 Basilica of the Holy Sepulcher Jerusalem

-This church is one of the most fascinating and enigmatic churches in the world.
-It is ancient and complex. and holds within it the last five stations of the cross, the Hill of Calvary, and the tomb of Christ.
-Here are links to two chapters: The first, about the Stations of the Cross including the five stations inside the church and the second chapter is about the Jerusalem Holy Sepulcher itself.
+This church is among the most intriguing and mysterious in the world.
+It is both ancient and intricate, encompassing the final five Stations of the Cross, the Hill of Calvary, and the tomb of Christ.
+Below are links to two chapters: the first discusses the Stations of the Cross, including the five stations located within the church, while the second chapter explores the Jerusalem Holy Sepulcher itself.

 The Rotunda and Aedicule in the original Basilica of the Holy Sepulcher, Jerusalem